msilva2203/Spectre/README.md

 ## Objectives
 This project was developed to test and improve my Unreal Engine 5 multiplayer/general development plugins:
-1. Multiplayer Catalyst
+1. **Multiplayer Catalyst:** Eases the development of multiplayer games with multiple game types and settings
-2. Character Catalsyt
+2. **Character Catalsyt:** Eases the development of network replicated gameplay
-3. User Interface Catalyst
+3. **User Interface Catalyst:** Abstracts the development and usability of user interface systems

 ## Requirements
-- Unreal Engine 5: Download and install
+- **Unreal Engine 5:** Download and install
-- Visual Studio 2019 or later (for Windows development)
+- **Visual Studio 2019 or later (for Windows development)**
-- Git: Version control system to manage the project repository
+- **Git:** Version control system to manage the project repository

 ## Installation